Jaswant Singh and Wakil Ahmed Muttawakil in Kandahar, December 1999 (Photo: AP)

 (TCA Raghavan is a former Indian High Commissioner to Singapore and Pakistan.
 He was director of the office of the External Affairs Minister and Finance Minister when Jaswant Singh held those portfolios )

-TCA Raghavan is a former Indian High Commissioner to Pakistan and Singapore.
-His latest book is History Men: Jadunath Sarkar, GS Sardesai, Raghubir Sinh and their Quest for India’s Past.
-He is currently Director General, Indian Council of World Affairs.
-Views are personal
+TCA Raghavan is a former Indian high commissioner to Singapore and Pakistan.
+He is the author of, most recently, History Men: Jadunath Sarkar, GS Sardesai, Raghubir Sinh and Their Quest for India’s Past